forschungsprojekte-II-ws2223/moodle-mod_jupyter/jupyter/CustomerDoc.md

 # Customer Documentation
 This project can be found at a private [Gitlab server](https://sopra.informatik.uni-stuttgart.de/kib3-student-projects/kib3-stupro-ss-22) at the moment.
 Project access must be granted by a maintainer.
+There are three main directories to the project.
+First one is the __moodle_docker__ directory where one can host their own Moodle server.
+It is mainly important for people who are setting up the servers for the users.
+Second one is __jupyterhub_docker__ and is also for people who are setting it up.
+This directory is important for the Plugin since it will be communicating with Jupyterhub to spawn a Jupyter Notebook.

 ## Prequisition
 If you just want to use the plugin, no further prequisition is needed.